HazyResearch/flyingsquid/README.md

 FlyingSquid can be used to build models for all sorts of tasks, including text applications, video analysis, and online learning.
-Check out our blog post (appearing soong) and paper on [arXiv](https://arxiv.org/abs/2002.11955) for more details!
+Check out our [blog post](http://hazyresearch.stanford.edu/flyingsquid) and paper on [arXiv](https://arxiv.org/abs/2002.11955) for more details!